sulaimandevops27-dotcom/linux-basic/system info/memory-cpu-disks.md

-# 🔹 Check System Info and Install Java on Linux
+# 🔹 Check System Info

 This guide explains how to check system information (memory, CPU, disk usage, uptime) and install Java.